-The group meets quarterly and companies interested in attending are encouraged to contact our regional manager, Bill Taylor.
+The group meets quarterly and companies interested in attending are encouraged to contact our membership team.

-Committee members include representatives of the following ACE member companies: AECOM, ARUP, Atkins, Capita, Delap and Waller, JCP Consulting, McAdam Design, Mott MacDonald, OSC, RPS, Troup Bywaters + Anderson, and WSP.
+Committee members include representatives of the following ACE member companies: AECOM, Arup, Atkins, Beattie Flanigan, Capita, Delap and Waller, JCP Consulting, McAdam Design, Mott MacDonald, OSC, RPS, Troup Bywaters + Anders, and WSP.

 Re-imagining Public Realm - A Belfast case study